invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 Open to catch via inside turn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- From :ref:`Open hold`, he signals an inside turn by stepping out of her way into crossbody stance and leading his connected left hand forward to his left and in a small counterclockwise circle around her head.
+- From :ref:`Open hold`, he steps out of her way into crossbody stance.
+- His connected left hand leads forward to his left and in a small counterclockwise circle around her head to signal an inside turn.
 - His right hand catches her upper back and supports her rotational momentum with a strong frame as she is finishing her turn into :ref:`Catch hold`.